duraki/notes/content/posts/bmwe34/tricks/e34_small_fixes.md

 Use **T1 1/4 80mA** for: *sunroof switch*, *automatic program switch*, *rear window switch*, *light switch*, *NSW switch* etc.

 Use [E34Wiki Table List](https://www.e34wiki.de/index.php/Leuchtmittel) for all Bulbs that might need replacing.
+Additionally, see internal [BMW Cluster Modding Inspiration](/cluster-modding-inspiration) to see alternatives and visuals by other modders.

 ### Opening doors with a dead battery